-Name of Center: Brooklyn Center for Independence of the Disabled Address: 27 Smith Street, Suite 200, Brooklyn, NY 11201 Contract Number: C010968 Report Period: October 1, 2013- September 30, 2014 Contact Person: Joan Peters, Executive Director Board President Authorization: Warren Shaw
+Name of Center: Brooklyn Center for Independence of the Disabled Address: 27 Smith Street, Suite 200, Brooklyn, NY 11201

+Contract No: C010968

+Contact Person: Joan Peters, Executive Director

+Board President Authorization: Heidi Hirschfeld

-- 1. At least one school district will change its policies and procedures to incorporate parent information nights as an educational component for families with children with IEP and 504 plans. - 2.
-A disabilities awareness tract either developed or endorsed by BCID will be incorporated as part of the school personnel-training curriculum in at least one school district. - 3.
-In at least one school district, a student/parent advocacy network/infrastructure will be established with organized teams of trained consumer advocates available to address special education issues as they arise. - 4.
+- 1. At least one school district or Early Intervention Program will change its policies and procedures for referring families to additional community services by making available informational materials on Independent Living Centers, ACCES-VR, and agency linkages. - 2.
+At least one school district or Early Intervention Program, will incorporate an Independent Living Philosophy presentation, either developed or endorsed by BCID, into a training curriculum for its staff and parents. - 3.
 At least one Brooklyn school will increase its physical accessibility through the removal of existing barriers.

-- 1. At least one employment or job placement agency will change its recruitment process to eliminate questions that discriminate in regards to a person's disability. - 2.
-The local office of the New York State Department of Labor will improve its access by installing Assistive Technology on site. - 3.
-At least one union or business council will improve its access by providing materials in alternate formats and holding meetings at an accessible location. - 4.
-One area business will improve access for potential employees with disabilities. - C. Health Care Advocacy - 1.
-Increase access to health care services for people with mobility, visual, hearing, cognitive, and mental health disabilities. - 2.
-New York City Human Resources Administration will change its policies and procedures to allow as many hours as needed of home care to avoid placement in nursing homes.
+- 1. At least one union or business council will improve its access by providing materials in alternate formats and holding meetings at an accessible location. - 2.
+One area business will improve access for potential employees with disabilities. - 3.
+Establish formal agreements whereby more community agencies have presentations to consumers about work incentives.

-- 3. Increase accessibility at hospitals, clinics, private doctors' and dental offices to persons with disabilities e.g. examination table, dental chairs and mammography equipment. - 4.
-At least one patient based facility will make the information being provided to the general public available in alternate formats. - 5.
-At least one nursing home will improve its physical and programmatic access to increase its compliance with the Americans with Disabilities Act (ADA) and to increase the civil rights of its patients. - 6.
-A nursing home will change its policies and procedures to include in its admission literature information about community supports available to maintain independence in the community. - D. Commerce Advocacy - 1.
-A private and/or a public retirement community will improve access by making its resident's handbook available in alternate formats. - 2.
-Local catering halls and restaurants will improve access by making menus available in large print, and Braille. - 3.
-Improve public and para-transportation access in Brooklyn for inter-borough and innerborough trips. - 4.
-The New York City Department of Transportation will improve the access of all bus shelters (replace the white frosted strip on the edge of the glass with yellow and black alternating strips). - 5.
-Increase the availability of accessible taxi and community car service in Brooklyn. - 6.
-The New York City Police Department, Fire Department or other emergency first responder organization will modify its in-service training plan to include the training of all personnel on disability awareness and sensitivity for people with disabilities. - 7.
-The New York City Metropolitan Transit Authority (MTA) will expand the list of Federally recognized disabilities as requirements for reduced fare on public transit. - E. Social Advocacy - 1.
-There will be an increase in the number of integrated community social activities that become accessible. - 2.
+- 1. Increase access to health care services for people with mobility, visual, hearing, cognitive, and mental health disabilities. - 2.
+Increase accessibility at hospitals, clinics, private doctors' and dental offices to persons with disabilities e.g. examination table, dental chairs and mammography equipment. - 3.
+At least one patient based facility will make the information being provided to the general public available in alternate formats.

+- 1. Local catering halls and restaurants will improve access by making menus available in large print, and Braille. - 2.
+Improve public and Para-transportation access in Brooklyn for inter-borough and inner-borough trips. - 3.
+At least one television, news, radio, newspaper and/or internet service provider will change its policies and procedures to adapt to "person first language" and/or increase the provision of captioning services. - 4.
+Increase the availability of accessible taxi and community car service in Brooklyn. - 5.
+At least one business district in Brooklyn will adopt a "disability friendly" policy for community restaurants and businesses to encourage business owners to provide accommodations to customers with disabilities. - 6.
+The New York City Police Department, Fire Department or other emergency first responder organization will modify its in-service training plan to include the training of all personnel on disability awareness and sensitivity for people with disabilities.

+- 1. There will be an increase in the number of integrated community social activities that become accessible. - 2.
 There will be an increase in the number of recreation and fitness facilities and programs that are accessible to people with disabilities. - 3.
 Increase the number of theaters providing closed captioning and audio description.
-Increase access to public parks, botanical gardens and museums. - 4.
-At least one senior center will expand its physical and sensory access for members who are disabled. - F. Citizenship Advocacy - 1.
-Political candidates will adopt policies that ensure that meetings and rallies are held in accessible locations. - 2.
-There will be an increase in the number of consumers/staff that serve on community and statewide boards/committees/task forces that previously have not had representation from the disability community.
+Increase access to public parks, botanical gardens and museums.

+- 1. Political candidates will adopt policies that ensure that meetings and rallies are held in accessible locations. - 2.
+There will be an increase in the number of consumers/staff that serve on community and statewide boards/committees/task forces that previously have not had Representation from the disability community. - 3.
-- 3. Political candidates will adopt policies that ensure that meetings, rallies and forums on disability rights and access issues are held in accessible locations. - 4.
 The New York City Board of Elections will make inaccessible polling sites in Brooklyn compliant with the Americans with Disabilities Act (ADA) Accessibility Guidelines.